Sponsored links:

 Pertuis, Provence, France

-We found an ideal parking solution in Pertuis at the "Parking Dévalade" (P: GPS: 43.695464, 5.500141), a huge and, most importantly, free parking lot located conveniently on the west side of the old town.
-This spacious lot provides ample room for visitors, making it a stress-free start to your tour of the historic center.
-Its location just outside the medieval walls means you avoid the narrow streets and can easily access the town on foot.
+We found an ideal parking solution in Pertuis at the "Parking Dévalade" (P: GPS: 43.695464, 5.500141), a huge and, most importantly, free parking lot conveniently located on the west side of the old town.
+This spacious lot provides ample room for visitors, making it a stress-free start to your exploration of the historic center.
+Its prime location just outside the medieval walls means you can effortlessly avoid navigating the narrow, winding streets of the old town by car, ensuring a smooth and easy arrival for all travelers.

-The proximity of the parking lot to the historic core makes it incredibly convenient, allowing you to begin your walk directly into the heart of Pertuis without any hassle.
-We highly recommend this spot for its ease of access and capacity, providing a perfect gateway to the town's charming streets and monuments.
-From here, you can simply walk into the old town and begin your journey of discovery.
+The proximity of the Parking Dévalade to the historic core makes it incredibly convenient, allowing you to seamlessly begin your walk directly into the heart of Pertuis without any hassle.
+We highly recommend this spot for its exceptional ease of access and generous capacity, providing a perfect and welcoming gateway to the town's charming streets, historical monuments, and vibrant local life.
+From here, you can simply stroll into the old town and commence your journey of discovery, immersing yourself in the authentic Provençal atmosphere.

 Adjacent to the donjon stands the beautiful Church of Saint-Nicolas, a significant religious monument dating back to the fifteenth century.
-This church became the main parish church after the earlier Church of Saint-Pierre was deemed unsafe due to the risk of collapse.
+This impressive church became the main parish church after the earlier Church of Saint-Pierre was deemed unsafe due to the risk of collapse.
 The Church of Saint-Nicolas was subsequently expanded to accommodate the growing population, with a fourth nave added in the sixteenth century and a series of southern chapels integrated in the seventeenth century.
-These additions transformed the church into the impressive building we see today.
+These extensive additions transformed the church into the grand and architecturally rich building we admire today, reflecting centuries of devotion and community growth in Pertuis.

-Continuing our walk by following the delightful streets of Rue Grande and Rue Sain-Jacques, we arrive at the commanding Saint-Jacques tower (B; GPS: 43.696178, 5.504178), a formidable structure from the 14th century.
-This tower holds special significance as it is the sole survivor of the seven towers that once fortified the town's defensive walls.
+Continuing our walk by following the delightful streets of Rue Grande and Rue Sain-Jacques, we arrive at the commanding Saint-Jacques Tower (B; GPS: 43.696178, 5.504178), a formidable structure from the 14th century.
+This tower holds special significance as it is the sole survivor of the seven towers that once fortified the town's defensive walls, offering a stark reminder of Pertuis's medieval fortifications and strategic past.
 As we delved deeper into the town's narrow streets, we were captivated by the sight of a particularly unique and verdant fountain—the Fontaine de la Diane, also known as the Diana Fountain.
-Its design is truly original, featuring a simple stone base from which a large limestone rock, lush with moss and various plants, emerges.
-At the very top, a statue of Diana, the goddess of hunting, is depicted with her loyal dog, overlooking the scene.
+Its design is truly original, featuring a simple stone base from which a large limestone rock, lush with moss and various plants, organically emerges.
+At the very top, a graceful statue of Diana, the goddess of hunting, is depicted with her loyal dog, elegantly overlooking the serene scene.

 This charming fountain, built in 1830, is located in the appropriately named Place de la Diane (C; GPS: 43.694975, 5.504766).
-This square is a popular gathering spot for locals, especially during the warm summer months, as it is beautifully shaded by ancient plane trees.
-The tranquil atmosphere, combined with the continuous, soothing sound of the fountain's water, makes it an ideal place to sit, relax, and observe the rhythm of Provençal life.
-It’s a perfect example of how Pertuis’s fountains are not just historical artifacts but living, functional parts of the community.
+This picturesque square is a popular gathering spot for locals and visitors alike, especially during the warm summer months, as it is beautifully shaded by ancient plane trees, providing a cool and inviting respite.
+The tranquil atmosphere, combined with the continuous, soothing sound of the fountain's gently flowing water, makes it an ideal place to sit, relax, and observe the unhurried rhythm of Provençal life.
+It’s a perfect example of how Pertuis’s historic fountains are not just decorative historical artifacts but living, functional parts of the community, serving as central hubs for social interaction and peaceful contemplation.

 Gastronomy in Pertuis